cyborg-ai-git/doc_evo_framework_ai/doc/05_evo_architecture.md

 - for web platforms

 ### Network architecture
-The Evo Framework is structured so as to be able to use different types of network architecture.
+The **Evo Framework AI** is structured so as to be able to use different types of network architecture.

 - Stand-alone is capable of functioning alone or independently from other objects or software, which might otherwise interact with.
 - Client-server client code contacts the server for data, which formats and displays to the user.
 The input data to the client are sent to the server when they are given a permanent basis.